PAST EXHIBITION – GULGONG THEN & NOW

 Peter is a multi-award winning photographer, artist, educator and writer who specialises in the photographic method of Light Painting.

-Our museum will host an exhibition of photographs by award-winning photographer Peter Solness.
+Our museum is hosting an exhibition of photographs by award-winning photographer Peter Solness.
 The exhibition features a series of works Peter created in Hill End featuring photographs from the Holtermann Collection.

 To create these works Peter set out night after night with a projector powered by a car battery, camera, tripod and torch, projecting images from the collection onto a range of sites in the town.
 Some of the projections relate directly to the locations themselves whilst others are chosen for their artistic value.

-The Hill End Projection work will be exhibited in the theatrette of our museum, sharing a contemporary use of Hill End images from the Holtermann Collection.
+The Hill End Projection work exhibited in the theatrette of our museum, shares the contemporary use of Hill End images from the Holtermann Collection.

-At night a moving projection walking tour featuring Holtermann photos taken in Gulgong during 1872.
-This one-off night event is not to be missed and will feature photographs taken during the Goldrush era of Gulgong.
+At night a moving projection walking tour featuring Holtermann photos taken in Gulgong during 1872 was conducted by Peter.
+This one-off night event was a great success and feature photographs taken during the Goldrush era of Gulgong.

-The exhibition of Holtermann Projection series at Hill End will launch on Saturday 10 June at 4pm until 6pm.
+The exhibition of Holtermann Projection series at Hill End was launched on Saturday 10 June and is now on exhibit in the Museum theatrette.

 Open daily from 10am until 3pm.